-On a rimmed baking sheet (I use the same one I toasted the pepitas on to save a dish; just brush it off first), toss sweet potatoes with the olive oil, chili powder, cumin, smoked paprika, and salt, until evenly coated.
-Spread into an even layer and roast until browned and tender, 20 to 22 minutes, stirring once halfway though.
+On a rimmed baking sheet (I use the same one I toasted the pepitas on to save a dish; just brush it off first), toss sweet potatoes with the olive oil, chili powder, cumin, smoked paprika, and salt until evenly coated.
+Spread into an even layer and roast until browned and tender, 20 to 22 minutes, stirring once halfway through.
 Let cool slightly.

 Meanwhile, whisk together the dressing ingredients: Greek yogurt, olive oil, lime zest and juice, garlic, salt, and cumin.
 Taste and adjust seasoning as desired.
-The dressing should taste very bright and limey—it's flavor will mellow once it's tossed with the other ingredients.
+The dressing should taste very bright and limey—its flavor will mellow once tossed with the other ingredients.

 MAKE IT VEGAN/DAIRY FREE: Swap a non-dairy yogurt for the Greek yogurt or use the dressing from this Grilled Corn Salad instead; omit the cheese.

 TO MAKE AHEAD: You can prep all the ingredients for the salad (except the tortilla chips) and keep them separate or mix them together.
-Prepare the dressing, but store it separately from the Mexican Salad ingredients for now.
-I recommend waiting to add the creamy lime dressing until a few hours before you serve it and waiting to add the tortilla chips until immediately before serving, so they stay crunchy.
+Prepare the dressing, but store it separately from the Mexican salad ingredients.
+I recommend waiting to add the creamy cilantro lime dressing until a few hours before you serve it and waiting to add the tortilla chips until immediately before serving, so they stay crunchy.

-See blog post above for more tips on making this Mexican Salad for meal prep!
+See the full blog post above for more tips on making this Mexican salad for meal prep!